sergiogordon/unitymdm-prod/replit.md

 The system features a clear separation between its frontend and backend, optimized for scalability and real-time communication.

 ### UI/UX Decisions
 The frontend, built with Next.js and shadcn/ui, offers a modern, responsive interface for administrative tasks such as token management, script generation, and device status tracking.
+Global Settings drawer is accessible from all pages via sidebar button (bottom of nav) and Dashboard header gear icon, managed through React Context for state consistency.

 ### Technical Implementations
 - **Backend**: FastAPI, asynchronous programming, SQLAlchemy, PostgreSQL.